Temperature data logger

 A temperature data logger, also called temperature monitor, is a portable measurement instrument that is capable of autonomously recording temperature over a defined period of time.
 The digital data can be retrieved, viewed and evaluated after it has been recorded.
 A data logger is commonly used to monitor shipments in a cold chain and to gather temperature data from diverse field conditions.

 Construction

 A variety of constructions are available.
 Most have an internal thermistor or thermocouple or can be connected to external sources.
 Sampling and measurement are periodically taken and digitally stored.
 Some have a built in display of data or out-of-tolerance warnings.
 Data retrieval can be by cable, RFID, wireless systems, etc. They generally are small, battery powered, portable, and equipped with a microprocessor, internal memory for data storage, and sensors.
 Some data loggers interface with personal computers or smart phones for set-up, control, and analysis.

-Some include other sensors such as relative humidity, wind, light, etc. Others may record input from GPS devices.
+Some include other sensors such as relative humidity, wind, light, tilt, shock, vibrations etc. Others may record input from GPS devices.